cryptic-dev/fivem-live-radio/readme.md

 ## Features

 - Can play AAC/OGG Streams or playlists
-- Files/Streams are hosted online can be changed dynamically so the client does't need to download anything
+- Files/Streams are hosted online and can be changed dynamically so the client does't need to download anything
 - This script is commpletely server-side it won't put any stress on the server whatsoever

 ## Limitations

 - You -CANNOT- user HTTPS streams as fivem only loads HTTP urls (no client certificate)

+## Note

+- Don't use high-bandwidth streams (128kb max is preferred) as not to stress clients with poor internet connections
+- A delay of (1-5s) can occur when changing channels depedning on the clients internet speed or the streams condition

 ## How to use